lukasgeis/negative_edge_weights/README.md

 # Random Negative Edge Weights

+### ESA Details

+Experiments and plotting tools used for the submission to ESA25 are found in `exp/esa`.
+Other experiments in this repository can be disregarded for this submission.

 ## Building the binary

 Make sure that Rust is installed.
 The default way to acchieve this by running